-- This Jurisprudence Examination Candidate Instruction Guide contains information about applying to sit the exam, test locations, format, blueprint, scoring and policies.
+- This Jurisprudence Examination Candidate Instruction Guide contains information about applying to sit the exam, format, blueprint, scoring and policies.

 General Exam Quick Facts:

 - The fee to write the exam is $175 + HST.
-The exam fee is applicable to every sitting.
+The exam fee is applicable to every attempt.

 - The duration of the exam is a maximum of three hours.

 - Candidates are responsible for scheduling the date and location of the exam after receiving notification from the College that they are eligible to take the exam.

 - Candidates may attempt the exam a maximum of two times before remediation is required.

 How to Take the Examination